Manuel Tinio: 1901

-The American Period – From General to Governor and Director
+The American period: from general to governor and director

 Upon his release, Manuel Tinio went back to Nueva Ecija to rehabilitate his neglected farms in present-day Licab, Sto.
 Domingo and Talavera.
 He lived in a camarin or barn together with all the farming paraphernalia and livestock.
 A typical hacendero, he was very paternalistic and caring, extending his protection, not only on his family, but also to his friends and supporters.
-His men even compared him to a ‘hen’.
+His men even compared him to a "hen".

 As a family man, he was very protective of his daughters.
 Being family-oriented, he took in all the children of his deceased sisters and half sisters (from his father's previous marriages) when their widowers eventually remarried or played around.
 He treated all his nephews and nieces as if they were his children, giving them the same education and privileges.
 This resulted in the extremely close family ties of the Tinio Family.
 He was very loving and fatherly and would entertain his children with stories of his campaigns.
 Perhaps because he never finished high school, he believed in a good education and, in 1920, sent his two eldest sons to the United States to study in Cornell University.

 Manuel Tinio treated everyone equally, rich and poor alike, so everyone looked up to him and respected him.
 In fact, he paid more attention to the poor than to the rich, because, according to him, the poor had nothing but their pride and were, for that reason, more sensitive.
 When rich relatives came to visit, his children had but to kiss their hand in greeting, but when a poor relation came, they had to greet their kin in the same manner, but on bended knees – the highest form of respect in those days!.

 All his tenants idolized Manuel Tinio, who was not an absentee landlord, but lived with them in the farm with hardly any amenities.
 However, he always kept a good table and had flocks of sheep and dovecotes in every property he owned, so that he could have his favorite caldereta and pastel de pichon anytime he wanted.
 He also enjoyed his brandy, finishing off daily a bottle of Tres Cepes by Domecq.
 Wherever he lived, he received a constant stream of visitors, relatives and friends.
 Many veterans of the Tinio Brigade, often coming from the Ilocos, invariably came to reminisce and ask for his assistance.
 Later, as Governor, he would help them settle in Nueva Ecija.